VIREN-16/NETFLIX-CLONE/README.md

 # NETFLIX-CLONE

-HTML and CSS code for how to make NETFLIX Clone
+HTML and CSS code files for how to make NETFLIX Clone